 - It's Timely: Study after study shows that email response rates decline over the age of the lead.
 You need to use lead nurturing campaigns to take advantage of the dynamic between subscriber recency and CTR.
 What that means is that if you have a new lead, don't wait to contact them!

 - It's Automated: Once you set up lead nurturing, emails are sent out automatically according to your schedule as new leads come in.
 This leads to a high return on a low investment.
 You might launch the campaigns and forget about them, but the emails will be doing the work for you, helping you qualify leads and push them down the sales funnel faster.
-(See what we mean by needing a marketing CRM platform?
-Here are our other 11 Digital Marketing Tools We Can't Live WIthout.)
+See what we mean by needing a marketing CRM platform?

 - It's Targeted: Studies show that targeted and segmented emails perform better than mass email communications.
 Lead nurturing enables you to tie a series of emails to a specific activity or conversion event.
-You can craft your follow-up email based on the action a lead has taken on your website, thus showing that you are aware of their interests in the topic and what they might need next.
-Based on this information, lead nurturing emails can highlight reconversion opportunities that tie back to their earlier interests.
+You can craft your follow-up email based on the action a lead has taken on your website, thus showing that you know their interests in the topic and what they might need next.
+Lead nurturing emails can highlight reconversion opportunities that tie back to their earlier interests based on this information.

 Disadvantages Of Lead Nurturing Emails

-All the types of marketing email we have discussed so far assume that you are sending communications to your own email database.
-If you want to reach a different audience and gain new leads, you might want to try out sponsorship emails with display ads.
-A sponsorship usually entails you paying to including your copy in another vendor's newsletter or dedicated send.
+All the types of marketing emails we have discussed so far are under the assumption that you are sending communications to your own email database.
+If you want to reach a different audience and gain new leads, you might try out sponsorship emails with display ads.
+A sponsorship usually entails you paying to include your copy in another vendor's newsletter or dedicated send.

-Generally, you’ll have to design your email copy or ad placement in alignment with the specifications listed by the vendor.
+Generally, you’ll have to design your email copy or ad placement according to the specifications listed by the vendor.
 Check if the partner has any size restrictions or image suggestions.
-Provide them with both the HTML and plain text version of the copy in advance.
+Provide them with both the HTML and plain text versions of the copy in advance.

-The key element in sponsorship emails is to evaluate the vendor.
-Make sure you trust that they are a credible partner (if you're not already in a business relationship).
+Ensure you trust that they are a credible partner and understand your manufacturing business needs (if you're not already in a business relationship).